-21 Interesting and Surprising Things about FIJI
+21 Interesting Things about FIJI

 Fiji is one of those South Pacific Islands that evoke an exotic tropical paradise.
 And it really was!
 It doesn’t take much promotion to make this an inviting travel destination whether you’re on a honeymoon or a family vacation.
 I didn’t know too much about Fiji before going there last summer but we certainly learned a lot of interesting and unique things about this country while researching before our trip and during our short visit.